-After Va. faulted day care for lack of masks, operator told parents covid was a ‘hoax’
+After Virginia faulted a Christian day care for lack of masks, pastor told parents covid was a ‘hoax’

 Phillips and other staff members at Fairlawn Christian Academy did not respond to multiple requests for comment Thursday.

-Bobby Parker, a spokesman for the state health department, said Phillips’s claim that the state shuttered his business is a misrepresentation of the department’s actions.
-He said the question of whether a day school could operate without a food permit is one Phillips would have to answer — but that the key is that he can still continue to operate while following guidelines.
+Bobby Parker, a spokesman for the state health department, said Phillips’s claim that the state shuttered the school and day care is a misrepresentation of the department’s actions.
+Only the day care’s food permit is temporarily suspended — but will be restored if Phillips complies with restrictions.

 The food permit “is not permanently cast aside,” he said.
-“There is an opportunity for it to be restored if there’s a demonstration of compliance” with Northam’s executive orders requiring face masks and social distancing within businesses.
+“There is an opportunity for it to be restored if there’s a demonstration of compliance” with Northam’s executive orders requiring masks and social distancing within businesses.

 Parker said he was not aware of any other legal actions the state was taking against the business that could lead to it being shut down.
-The Virginia Department of Social Services, which oversees child care facilities, could not be reached for comment Thursday evening.
+The Virginia Department of Social Services, which oversees child-care facilities, could not be reached for comment Thursday evening.
+Online DSS records show Little Lambs day care is exempt from licensing because it is a religious facility.
+It has a capacity of 95 kids, ages 1 month old to under 13.

+The decision by Phillips and his wife, Patrice Phillips, to close both the day care and Christian school has left parents scrambling to find new schooling and child-care options.

 As a single mom, Chelsea Sewell, 28, was devastated to learn that the school was closing.
-Her 6-year-old daughter Marlee had been part of the day care since she was two.
-Last year, she attended after-school programming there, but because her local public school was doing a mix of in-person and virtual learning, Sewell decided to put her in the Christian school for full days.
+Her 6-year-old daughter Marlee had been part of the day care since she was 2 and started attending the Christian school this year to avoid virtual learning in the public school system.

 Sewell said she didn’t think it was a health risk to put her daughter in school, but she does believe covid-19 is “100 percent real.”